cdanghel/DigitalNetwork-Spring-Boot-Project/README.md

 # DigitalNetwork Spring Boot Project

-Introducing the DigitalNetwork Spring Boot project!
+Welcome to the DigitalNetwork Spring Boot project!
 This project aims to demonstrate the basic functionaliy and structure of a Spring Boot application.

 ## Project Structure